eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 ### JSON Web Token

 The MQTT adapter supports authenticating clients based on a JSON Web Token (JWT) provided during MQTT connection establishment.
-This requires a client to provide a *client identifier*, a *user* and a *password* field in their MQTT CONNECT packet as defined in
+This requires a client to provide a *client identifier*, a *user* and a *password* field in its MQTT CONNECT packet as defined in
 [MQTT Version 3.1.1, Section 3.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718028)
 when connecting to the MQTT adapter.
 The JWT must be sent in the password field.
 The content of the *user* field is